REB: Reducing Biases in Representation for Industrial Anomaly Detection: Experiments

-\subsection{Additional experiments on Mvtec AD}
+\subsection{Additional experiments on MVTec AD}

-To explore the impact of different hyperparameters in the REB method, We present additional experiments on the Mvtec AD dataset using, few-shot samples, various backbones, and hyper-parameters of $K$ and LDN coefficients.
+To explore the impact of different hyperparameters in the REB method, we present additional experiments on the MVTec AD dataset using, few-shot samples, various backbones, and hyper-parameters of LD coefficient.